ractivejs/ractivejs.github.io/legacy/0.8/Get started.md

 Welcome!
 These pages aim to provide all the information you need to master Ractive.

-If you see something wrong, out of date, or missing from this documentation, please check out our {{{createLink 'Known issues, FAQs, and Tips' 'known issues and FAQs'}}}, [raise an issue on GitHub](https://github.com/ractivejs/docs.ractivejs.org/issues) or - even better - submit a pull request.
+If you see something wrong, out of date, or missing from this documentation, please check out our [known issues and FAQs](Known issues, FAQs, and Tips.md), [raise an issue on GitHub](https://github.com/ractivejs/docs.ractivejs.org/issues) or - even better - submit a pull request.
 Your fellow Ractive users will thank you!

 ## Where to get Ractive